 Of course, restraunts should charge for water

-• Economically appropriate
+• Economically appropriate.

-• Eco-conscious: discourages water waste.
+• Eco-conscious: discourages water and materials waste.

-Why do European restaurants charge for tap water?
+From a Food Blog: Why do European restaurants charge for tap water?

 Because it's not free.
 It costs to wash the glass, then there's the ice used, electricity, the dish machine, and the water billed by the month as a utility; the server cost money to pour it, deliver it, and clean up after.
 In all restaurants there are the unrecoverable expenses caused by just having a person walk in the door.
 Things like toilet paper, soap, paper towels, rags used to wipe the table they sat at - even if all they had was a glass of water.
 All these things add up.
 Those are courtesies, but, the cup/glass of water is a tangible consumable that is part of the meal as is tea, coffee, or soda.
 The fact is, water isn't free.